 Prior to the update of this version of the NCCN Guidelines for Genetics/Familial High-Risk Assessment: Breast and Ovarian, an electronic search of the PubMed database was performed to obtain key literature published between March 14, 2017 and February 28, 2018, using the following search terms: (hereditary breast cancer) or (familial breast cancer) or (hereditary ovarian cancer) or (familial ovarian cancer) or (Li-Fraumeni syndrome) or (Cowden syndrome) or (pten hamartoma tumor syndrome) or (brca breast cancer) or (brca ovarian cancer) or (cancer genetic testing) or (cancer genetic counseling).
-The PubMed database was chosen because it remains the most widely used resource for medical literature and indexes only peer-reviewed biomedical literature.13
+The PubMed database was chosen because it remains the most widely used resource for medical literature and indexes only peer-reviewed biomedical literature.13 been included in this version of the Discussion section (eg, e-publications ahead of print, meeting abstracts).
+Recommendations for which high-level evidence is lacking are based on the panel's review of lower-level evidence and expert opinion.

 The search results were narrowed by selecting studies in humans published in English.
-Results were confined to the following article types: Clinical Trial, Phase II; Clinical Trial, Phase IV; Guideline; Practice Guidelines; Randomized Controlled Trials; Meta-Analysis; Systematic Reviews; and Validation Studies.
+Results were confined to the following article types: Clinical Trial, Phase II; Clinical Trial, Phase III; Clinical Trial, Phase IV; Guideline; Practice Guidelines; Randomized Controlled Trials; Meta-Analysis; Systematic Reviews; and Validation Studies.